MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-business-central-on-premises.md

 ms.workload: na
 ms.reviewer: edupont
-ms. search.keywords: cloud, edge, ms.date: 10/01/2020
+ms. search.keywords: cloud, edge, ms.date: 10/20/2020
 ms.author: edupont

 ---

 # Migrate to Business Central Online from Business Central On-premises

 Your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises solution can have an identical twin in a [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online tenant.
 Use this twin to migrate to the cloud, or use it to connect to intelligent cloud scenarios.
-The data migration can be started quite easily from the assisted setup wizard in your on-premises solution.
+The migration can be started quite easily from the assisted setup wizard in your on-premises solution.

 > [!NOTE]
-> Upgrade your solution to 2020 release wave 2 (version 17), and then migrate to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online.
+> You can migrate to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online from versions 14, 15, 16, and 17.

 ## Migrating data from extensions